carte731/sweng452w-fp/README.md

 - [ROS robot expansion board repository](http://www.yahboom.net/study/ROS-driver-Board)

 ### Binding the ROS Hardware Controller to Raspberry Pi Serial Port
-This set is critical, for the Raspberry Pi to recongize the ROS Control Board - a new serial port rule must be made _(Note: This section won't work for later Ubuntu distros (Greater than 20 LTS) - you first have to unblock the usage of tinyUSB)_.
+This sub-section is critical for the Raspberry Pi to recognize the ROS Control Board - a new serial port rule must be made _(Note: This section won't work for later Ubuntu distributions (Greater than 20 LTS) - you first have to unblock the usage of tinyUSB)_.

 After connecting the ROS board to the Raspberry Pi via a USB-C port - open a terminal and type:
 ``` bash